Duolingo chief backs London tech scene and World Cup language boom

 “Thinking about where we’d like to open our offices, London is one of the most attractive places in the world,” he told City A.M.

-Founded in 2011, the language learning app has 500 million active monthly users, which has continued to grow beyond its pandemic boom.
+Founded in 2011, the language learning app has 500 million active monthly users, which has continued to grow beyond its pandemic spike.

 It entered the “major leagues” last summer with its Nasdaq debut, valuing the tech company at $6.5bn.